OpenNebula/website/content/7.0/product/cloud_clusters_infrastructure_configuration/storage_system_configuration/lvm_drivers.md

 ![image0](/images/fs_lvm_datastore.png)

 {{< alert title="Note" color="success" >}}
-when using SSH mode files are directly dumped from the front-end to the LVs in the Host using SSH protocol.{{< /alert >}}
+Files are dumped directly from the Front-end to the LVs in the Host, using the SSH protocol.{{< /alert >}}

 This is the recommended driver to be used when a high-end SAN is available.
 The same LUN can be exported to all the Hosts while Virtual Machines will be able to run directly from the SAN.